adlnet/xAPI-Spec/xAPI-Communication.md

 ###### Rationale

-Clients accessing the LRS might need to check if a particular Statement exists, or determine the modification date of documents such as state or Activity or Agent profile.
-Particularly for large documents it's more efficient not to get the entire document just to check its modification date.
+Clients accessing the LRS might need to check if a particular Statement exists, or determine the modification date of documents such as State or Activity or Agent profile.
+Particularly for large documents, it is more efficient not to retrieve the entire document just to check its modification date.

 ###### LRS Requirements